yogodoshi/pah/README.md

 - Refactor the templates/partials logic
 - Extract "utils" to somewhere else outside the template.rb
 - Make sure all the generated files are not beign overriden with older versions (like spec_helper, applications config & etc), don't copy files.. build them
-- Remove all the default CSS/views/controllers that are not necessary for a new project
 - Remove the old and unused spec/support files
 - Release version 1.0